YevheniiMaliavka/web-training/css-animation/Readme.md

 }
 ```
 > The animation properties are specified explicitly here, however this can be shorthanded and written in one line.

+## Using Animations in UX
+Why should we animate certain things and should not other?
+There are several principles.
+Animation is all about the motion of changing from one state into another and helping the user to understand what has happend and where is he or she now.

+### Orientation
+`Where am I now?`

+You travel to something new as a response you did something.
+This animation should show where you are now in a relation where you were before.

+When a user comes to a new user-experience a.k.a. view, he must be sure where he is right now in comparison where he was before.

+### Functional change
+`What does the element do now?`

+Example: a toggle switch, like a mute of a volume button.
+It shows the changing of the state.

+### New element
+`What should I look at?`

+What was added, what was changed and why?
+Try to help the user understand that there is something new on the page and why it is there.
+Also it shows its relation to the existing context.

+### Highlight
+`What is important here?`

+It helps to draw the attention in a crowded/busy/noisy page.

+### Visual Feedback
+`Is the layout understanding what I am asking it to do?`

+Ensures that the system and layout understands the user input and what he or she tries to do.
+If the animation represents the idea with motion, it makes the user feel sure they do the right thing.

+### System Status
+`Is this working?
+How long will it take?`

+For example, a progress bar.
+We need to tell the user that some process (say, on backend), is running and user should be informed how long it will last.